 DHL's graduate interview questions: how to answer them

-DHL’s current graduates have used Inside Buzz to tell us what happened in their DHL assessment day interview.
-Here are some past questions – you’re unlikely to be asked exactly the same ones, but you can use our advice as a good starting point for your interview preparation as they may be similar.
+You can read some advice on undergoing a video interview here.
+In addition, below are some past questions asked in DHL interviews, as provided by Inside Buzz – you’re unlikely to be asked exactly the same ones, but you can use our advice as a good starting point for your interview preparation as they may be similar.

 DO have a good browse of the company’s website and read the ‘This is DHL’ section, but DON’T stop there.
 If you can tell recruiters about their company in your own words, rather than theirs, it shows good understanding of what you’ve applied for.
 If you can find out more about DHL than is on its website, it shows you’ve taken an interest and shown initiative.

-Good things to research on DHL’s website and in its annual report include:
+Good things to research on DHL’s website include:

 - its UK customer base – eg is it mainly business or household?